ichlubna/vkCompViz/README.md

 ninja format
 ```
 ## Usage
 See the existing examples for reference.
-Especially, [Simple Blending](examples/simpleBlending) and [Parallel Reduction](examples/parallelReduction) are simple and contain explanatory comments.
+Especially, [Simple Blending](examples/simpleBlending), [Parallel Reduction](examples/parallelReduction), and [3D Viewer](examples/3DViewer) are simple and contain explanatory comments.
 It is recommended to use them as templates for new examples.

 The bindings in shaders are: